-- A person living with a newborn baby, pregnant woman or person who is immune suppressed.
+- A person living with a newborn baby or a pregnant woman or a person who is immune suppressed.

 Immunisation should be postponed in individuals suffering from a fever over 38°C. However, the presence of a minor infection is not a reason to delay immunisation.

 Varicella vaccine should not be given to:

 - Anyone who has a severe weakness of the immune system

 - Anyone who had a severe allergic response (anaphylaxis) to a previous dose of this vaccine or a component of this vaccine.

 - Women who are currently pregnant.
 Women are advised to delay pregnancy for 4 weeks after receipt of a varicella vaccine dose.

 - People who have received another live injected vaccine within the previous four weeks